Updated on 2/17/2023

 Overall, the safest and most affordable option in getting to the dreamy Caicos islands is by airplane through the Providenciales International Airport.

 Curious if it’s even worth it to travel to Turks and Caicos anytime soon?
 Turns out, it’s not that bad of an idea!
 Many things are still accessible for you to enjoy your experience!
 Here’s what’s open and any new restrictions to note:

-Restaurants: Fortunately, restaurants are open at 75% capacity in Turks and Caicos.
+Restaurants: Fortunately, restaurants are cleared at 80% capacity in Turks and Caicos.
 Everyone loves to eat and going on vacation offers new things to try –don’t forget to experience the island’s favorite lunch called “boil fish and johnnycake“.